bclover/real-world-functional-programming-book/part2/lenses.md

 # Optic Basics: Lenses

 To use `get` and `set` together, Ramda use lenses.
 They are a bit lower-level and more specific API's.
 Lodash handles both Arrays and Objects, whereas you need to do that with separate functions in Ramda.
-Lenses combine `get` and `set` style functionality to navigate and modify large structures with sometimes less code.
+Lenses combine `get` and `set` style functionality to navigate and modify large structures by composing smaller functions together.

-If you hear the word "Optics", that's what a lot of the Functional people use to refer to lens functions.
+If you hear the word "Optics", that's what a lot of the Functional people use to refer to lens functionality.

 ## Focus on a Property or Path, and View It in Ramda